 “A roller coaster of emotions” hardly describes our feelings since Friday’s announcement to cancel this summer.
 It is more accurately a typhoon or a super cyclone of emotions.
 We know you all can relate, after hearing from many of our families and their response to the news.
 If you “took to the bed” on Friday, you were not alone.
 I soaked way too long in a bath with a side of double fudge chocolate ice-cream.
 Not my finest moment, but grief does not care.
 Henry, our camp pup, refused his puppy chow for the entire weekend and we decided he was also depressed.

 While the office bustle is high with enrollment, phone calls, and payment processing, it is difficult not to mourn a lost summer in the Heavenly World.
 The sounds of the bell, morning Rise n’ Shines, sharing the Bull Frog nightly symphonies, and meals together in Tilley Lodge.
 The list of “misses” is endless.
-Brooks, my five-year-old, realized that no camp means no County Fair.
+Brooks, my six-year-old, realized that no camp means no County Fair.
 He lives for County Fair and counts down to this event starting in February.
 He refuses to acknowledge the cancellation and is adamant we can still get a bounce house, llamas, and a dunk tank.

 Amidst the disappointment and sadness, we cannot ignore how special Illahee is.
 The community that has rallied behind camp, reaching out to offer prayers and encouragement.
 We have heard from Brevard locals like, Robert, the owner of Dolly’s and the manager at the Sav-Mor grocery store, neighbors of camp telling us how much they will miss the sounds of girls’ squeals through the woods.
 Local camp directors in this area have become a cohort of khaki short, vest-wearing, walkie-talkied warriors; a force to be reckoned with.
 Working around the clock to gather information, meet with legislators, and fight for the camp cause.
 Though so much has been lost, this group has grown stronger together.